Table of Contents[Hide][Show]

 First, it means there will be no medical evidence to show that your condition has not improved.
 Second, doctors say that even healthy people of a certain age should have a thorough physical examination from time to time.

-What can I do to make dealing with the Social Security Administration easier?
+What Can I Do to Make Dealing with the Social Security Administration Easier?

-You shouldn’t expect as many problems while receiving benefits as you had trying to get benefits in the first place.
 Here are some things you can do to try to minimize the hassle:

 - Keep all decisions, letters, and notices you receive from SSA in a safe place.